m2web/azure-az-900exam-prep/readme.md

 ## 🚀 Overview

 Welcome to **AZ-900 Study Guide**!
-This repository is designed to [briefly explain what your project does].
-It helps [describe the purpose or benefits] and provides [highlight key features].
+This repository is designed to provide a location for all the resources we need to pass the AZ-900 exam.
+The AZ-900 exam is the Microsoft Azure Fundamentals exam, which is designed for candidates looking to demonstrate foundational-level knowledge of cloud services and how those services are provided with Microsoft Azure.
+This repository includes a study guide, a course, and other resources to help you prepare for the exam.

 ## ✨ Features